armbrustlab/NWPac_amplicon/README.md

 ```
 Do you want me to try and retrieve the latest mothur-compatible Silva reference database for you?
 [Y/n]
 ```
-Based on your response, 03_16S_process.sh will either use the reference database and taxonomy files you've uploaded yourself (paths specified for `v4ref`, `DB_ref`, and `DB_tax`) **or** the helper script [get_mothurSilvafile.sh](scripts/get_mothurSilvafile.sh) will attempt to download the latest mothur-compatible Silva reference database automatically from the [mothur wiki site](https://www.mothur.org/wiki/Silva_reference_files) and then perform some necessary extractions and conversions.
+Based on your response, 03_16S_process.sh will either use the reference database and taxonomy files you've uploaded yourself (paths specified for `supplied_v4ref`, `supplied_DB_ref`, and `supplied_DB_tax`) **or** the helper script [get_mothurSilvafile.sh](scripts/get_mothurSilvafile.sh) will attempt to download the latest mothur-compatible Silva reference database automatically from the [mothur wiki site](https://www.mothur.org/wiki/Silva_reference_files) and then perform some necessary extractions and conversions.

 As the script runs, it will perform a variety of tasks using shell functions, the mothur package, and Python.
 As different mothur functions are called, a series of data objects will be created in the top-level directory (i.e., your `file_dir`).
 In addition, mothur will create and write to the same directory a series of log files for each function call.